rmehraliyev16226/OS-readers-writers-assignment/README.md

-# Readers--Writers Problem with Load Balancing
+Readers–Writers Problem with Load Balancing

-## Overview
+Overview

-This project implements a simulation of the Readers--Writers synchronization problem with two additional requirements:
+This project implements a simulation of the Readers–Writers synchronization problem with two additional requirements:

-1. Writer Priority -- Writers are given priority over readers when they intend to access the shared resource.
+Writer Priority – Writers are given priority over readers when they intend to access the shared resource.

-2. Load Balancing -- Readers are distributed across multiple file replicas to balance access load.
+Load Balancing – Readers are distributed across multiple file replicas to balance access load.

 The system simulates multiple reader threads and one writer thread accessing three replicas of the same file.
 Synchronization ensures safe coordination between readers and the writer.

----

-## Features
+Features

-- Concurrent reader threads
+Concurrent reader threads

-- A writer thread with priority over readers
+A writer thread with priority over readers

-- Load-balanced reading across three file replicas
+Load-balanced reading across three file replicas

-- Thread-safe synchronization using locks and condition variables
+Thread-safe synchronization using locks and condition variables

-- Detailed logging of all operations
+Detailed logging of all operations

----

-## System Behavior
+System Behavior

-### Readers
+Readers

-- Multiple reader threads spawn at random intervals.
+Multiple reader threads spawn at random intervals.

-- Each reader reads from one of the three file replicas.
+Each reader reads from one of the three file replicas.

-- Readers are distributed to the replica with the fewest active readers.
+Readers are distributed to the replica with the fewest active readers.

-### Writer
+Writer

-- A single writer thread periodically attempts to write.
+A single writer thread periodically attempts to write.

-- The writer waits until all readers finish before writing.
+The writer waits until all readers finish before writing.

-- The writer updates all three replicas simultaneously.
+The writer updates all three replicas simultaneously.

-### Synchronization
+Synchronization Rules

+The system guarantees:

-The system ensures: - Multiple readers can read simultaneously. - Readers cannot read while the writer is writing. - The writer gets priority once it intends to write.
+Multiple readers can read simultaneously

+Readers cannot read while the writer is writing

----
+Writers receive priority when they request access

-## Files Generated
+Files Generated

 When the program runs, it creates an output directory containing:

-replica_1.txt\
-replica_2.txt\
-replica_3.txt\
+output/
+ ├── replica_1.txt
+ ├── replica_2.txt
+ ├── replica_3.txt
-log.txt
+ └── log.txt
+Description
+File	Purpose
+replica_1.txt	First file replica replica_2.txt	Second file replica replica_3.txt	Third file replica log.txt	Detailed log of all reader and writer operations

-Replica files store the current version of the data.\
-The log file records all reader and writer operations.
+Replica files store the current version of the data, while the log file records every read and write event.

----

-## Requirements
+Requirements

 Python 3.8 or later

-Standard libraries used: - threading - time - random - os
+Standard libraries used:

----
+threading
+time
+random
+os

+No external dependencies are required.

-## How to Run the Program
+How to Run the Program

-Step 1: Open a terminal and go to the project directory
+1️⃣ Open a terminal and go to the project directory cd OS_Assignment

-cd OS_Assignment

-Step 2: Run the program
+2️⃣ Run the program
 python reader_writer.py

 or

 python3 reader_writer.py
+3️⃣ Check the output

-Step 3: After execution, check the output folder for:
+After execution, open the output folder:

-replica_1.txt\
-replica_2.txt\
-replica_3.txt\
+output/
+ ├── replica_1.txt
+ ├── replica_2.txt
+ ├── replica_3.txt
-log.txt
+ └── log.txt

----

-## Example Log Events
+Example Log Events

+Example events recorded in the log:

+[READER-ENTER] reader=3 replica=replica_2.txt
+[READER-EXIT ] reader=3 replica=replica_2.txt

+[WRITER-WAIT ] writer=1 wants to write version=1
+[WRITER-START] writer=1 starts writing
+[WRITER-END  ] writer=1 finished writing
+Event Meaning
+Event	Description
-READER-ENTER -- a reader begins reading a replica\
+READER-ENTER	Reader starts reading
-READER-EXIT -- a reader finishes reading\
+READER-EXIT	Reader finishes reading
-WRITER-WAIT -- the writer requests access\
+WRITER-WAIT	Writer is waiting for readers
-WRITER-START -- the writer begins writing\
+WRITER-START	Writer begins writing
-WRITER-END -- the writer finishes updating replicas
+WRITER-END	Writer finishes updating replicas

-These events help visualize synchronization between readers and the writer.
+These logs help visualize thread synchronization during execution.

----

-## Author
+Author

 Student: Ravan Mehraliyev
-Course: Princpls of Operating Systems (CSCI-3510 - 20319) - Assigment 1
+Course: Principles of Operating Systems (CSCI-3510-20319)
-Assignment: Readers--Writers Synchronization with Load Balancing
+Assignment: Readers–Writers Synchronization with Load Balancing

+💡 Tip:
+GitHub renders this version much cleaner because it uses:

+code blocks

+tables

+headings

+proper spacing

+If you want, I can also show you 3 small upgrades that will make your GitHub repo look much more professional (like a real software project).